Jess

 I’ve had my Hyatt card for years.
 So this wasn’t an instance where I’d be earning the welcome offer by charging my taxes to the card.

-But one of the perks of teh World Of Hyatt Credit Card is that you earn a category 1-4 free night certificate after spending $15,000 on the card in a single calendar year.
+But one of the perks of the World Of Hyatt Credit Card is that you earn a category 1-4 free-night certificate after spending $15,000 on the card in a single calendar year.

-Not only that, but I’ll still earn 1x on every dollar spent.
-That means a $15,000 tax payment = 1 category 1-4 free night certificate + 15,000 Hyatt points.
+Not only that, but I’ll still earn one Hyatt point on every dollar spent.
+That means a $15,000 tax payment = one category 1-4 free-night certificate + 15,000 Hyatt points.
 I was sold!

-You also earn 2 qualifying elite night credits towards Hyatt status for every $5,000 you spend on the personal card.
-So I will also earn 6 elite nights towards maintaining Globalist status!
+And you earn two qualifying elite-night credits towards Hyatt status for every $5,000 spent on the personal card.
+So I will also earn six elite nights towards maintaining Globalist status!

-A 1.82% credit card fee on a $15,000 tax payment came out to $273.
-Some of you may think that’s an outrageous amount to pay when you could pay by check for free.
-In my instance, I came out way ahead!
+A 1.85% credit card fee on a $15,000 tax payment totaled $277.50.
+Some of you may think that it’s outrageous to pay $277.50 to file taxes when you could pay by check for free.
+But for me, I came out way ahead!

-We’re taking a road trip to Chicago this summer, and we want to stay at the Thompson Chicago.
-The Thompson is a category 4 Hyatt property [the Thompson is now a category 5 Hyatt], and rooms regularly go for several hundred dollars a night.
-I realized that if I paid my taxes with my Hyatt card, I’d earn not only the category 1-4 free night certificate, but I’d also earn an additional 15,000 Hyatt points to put towards a second night at the Thompson (nights will range from 12,000-18,000 points/night depending on if they’re off-peak, standard, or peak nights).
-You could put those 15,000 points towards even more free nights at a lower category Hyatt!
+We were taking a road trip to Chicago last summer and wanted to stay at the Thompson Chicago.
+The Thompson was a Category 4 Hyatt property when we booked (though the Thompson is now a Category 5 Hyatt), and rooms regularly go for several hundred dollars a night.
+I realized that if I paid my taxes with my Hyatt card, I’d earn not only the category 1-4 free-night certificate but I’d also earn an additional 15,000 Hyatt points to put towards a second night at the Thompson.
+(Nights will range from 12,000-18,000 points/night depending on if they’re off-peak, standard, or peak nights.)
+You could put those 15,000 points towards even more free nights at a lower-category Hyatt!

-I searched our dates to discover the cash rate for two nights is over $1,200!
-Instead, we’ll use the free night certificate + points and pay a grand total of $0.
+I searched our dates to discover that the cash rate for two nights was over $1,200!
+Instead, we used the free-night certificate + points and paid a grand total of $0.

-So yes, the $273 fee was worth what I’ll earn in return.
-This doesn’t even take into account the value of those 6 elite night credits towards maintaining Globalist status!
-I’d say I definitely came out ahead.
+So yes, the $277.50 fee was worth what I’d earn in return and then some.
+And this doesn’t even include the value of those six elite-night credits towards maintaining Globalist status!
+I’d say I came out ahead.

 Don’t let the fee to pay taxes with a credit card stand in the way of an even better return!
-Of course paying taxes with a credit card won’t make sense for everyone.
-But if you have a minimum spend to meet, have a card that earns more than 1.82% back (like the card_name or the card_name), or just want to take advantage of some perks that come with putting spend on a certain card, paying your taxes is a great option!
+Of course, paying taxes with a credit card won’t make sense for everyone.
+But if you have a minimum spend to meet, have a card that earns more than the fee (like the card_name or the card_name), or want to take advantage of some perks that come with putting spend on a certain card, paying your taxes is a great option!

 Opinions, reviews, analyses & recommendations are the author’s alone, and have not been reviewed, endorsed or approved by any of these entities.
 American Express is a Travel Mom Squad advertiser, but we always show the best public offer even when we don’t earn a commission.
 Terms Apply.